mwfj/reactor_server_cpp/docs/oauth2.md

 ### Why 503, not 401, when the IdP is down

 A 401 tells the client "your token is bad, get a new one."
 If the gateway can't reach the IdP to verify, the token might still be fine — and forcing the client to re-auth would stampede the IdP right when it's already struggling.
 A 503 with `Retry-After` says "not now, come back in N seconds" and clients back off.
-See design spec §8.2.

 ---